mspillman/gallop/README.md

 # **_GALLOP_**
 **GPU Accelerated Local Optimisation and Particle Swarm: fast crystal structure determination from powder diffraction data.**

 This code is under active development.
-If you have comments, suggestions, bugs to report or ideas, please feel free to submit an issue, contact me directly (markspillman _at_ gmail _dot_ com) or submit a pull request.
+If you have comments, suggestions, bugs to report or ideas for improvement, please feel free to submit an issue, contact me directly (markspillman _at_ gmail _dot_ com) or submit a pull request.

 Contents:
 1. [Introduction](#introduction)